huzeifa/starter-hugo-academic-sakina/content/post/scientific-questions-to-investigate-practically-theoretically/index.md

 subtitle: Lower Secondary Science
 date: 2022-06-11T15:14:40.122Z
 summary: >-
-  Scientists make questions to investigate.
+  Scientists form questions to investigate.
 Here is a general format one can use to make a scientific question to investigate.